marianopinto/marianopinto/README.md

 I am Mariano and below you can find some info about me:

-- 🌱 I’m currently learning some DevOps practices as I am very interested in Infrastructure as Code and Monitoring Tools.
-I am also learning Go being used in my current job.
+- 🌱 I’m currently improving my Golang skills after some time spent working with it.
+I am also exploring the potentialities of some monitoring tools and trying to grasp DevOps skills.